gabyx/nixos-configuration/README.md

    nixos-rebuild -I nixos-config=~/nixos-configuration/configuration.nix switch -p test
    ```

-   to make a new entry in the bootloader with the new system `test`.
+   to make a new entry in the bootloader with the new system `test`. **We leave
+   the system initial `/etc/nixos/configuration.nix` untouched.**

 ## Resizing the _LUKS Encrypted_ Disk (if disk is full)